Choosing a business broadband connection

 FTTP connections provide end-to-end fibre optic connection from the exchange to your premises.
 They can deliver the fastest speeds, reaching download speeds of 330Mbps and upload speeds of 30Mbps.
 They are usually limited to premises near the telephone exchange.

-G.Fast can make speeds of up to 330Mbps download and 50Mbps upload, depending on the length and quality of the phone line between the premises at the street cabinet.
+G.Fast can deliver speeds of up to 330Mbps download and 50Mbps upload, depending on the length and quality of the phone line between the premises at the street cabinet.
 It operates best over a short run of copper cable, ideally less than 350 meters from the cabinet.
 Learn more about G.Fast.

 Benefits of fibre broadband to business